 Challenge Details of Challenge Available Education and Support While Kansas State University, the state's land grant institution, has become more active in both research and education in specialty crops, as the specialty crop industry matures so will the need for education.
 K-State has added a master's program in urban food systems which includes specialty crops, Cloud County Community College has added a commercial horticulture class, and K-State Research and Extension has provided numerous seminars.
 Grants to help educate producers on food safety have been funded.
 However, specialists providing technical support for specialty crops remain an issue.
 Speakers with expertise in actual specialty crop farming are regularly requested; many times, they come from locations outside Kansas.
 Finding educators trained in specialty crop production to teach in high school vocational agriculture is a new but welcome challenge.
-Environment Growing conditions and distribution logistics including cold storage of growing fruits and vegetables year-round are noted producer difficulties.
-The increased usage of hoop houses, greenhouses, hydroponics, and city infrastructures as primary growing environments creates unique challenges.
-Fertilization, pest and insect control, diseases, and storage of produce also pose unique complexities for specialty crop growers.
+Environment Weather conditions continue to impact production across the state.
+Drought has continued across much of the state, but gave way to excessive rainfall and flooding in some regions in the spring of 2022.
+Wind events occurred throughout 2021-2022, resulting in infrastructure damage for many growers.
+KSCGA worked with KDA to assess and assist in high-tunnel damage.
+Flooding and wet soil conditions affected outdoor planting and decreased yields and season length for early produce, particularly fruits.
 Industry Association & Perception In 2018, K-State Research and Extension and several producers were awarded a Specialty Crop Block Grant to organize a Kansas Specialty Crop Growers Association.
 While a website, a grower database, and a technical assistance database have been created, the formal governance and direction of the organization remains a challenge.
 Even with the creation of the new association, this sector attracts very limited attention and advocacy, education, and marketing of this sector remain a challenge.
 Additionally, overall attitudes within the agricultural and supporting industries may be divided as to the importance of the specialty crop industry.
 A challenge remains to educate other industries that specialty crop farming is another model for farming that can be either part of or even independent of the traditional farming environment.

 Challenge Details of Challenge Critical Infrastructure There is a lack of published information regarding specialty crop transport across the state.
 Some of the known "bulk" growers or aggregation points are shipping commodities out of state.
 Coordination of growers with transportation to markets outside of their marketing areas continues to be a challenge.
-Infastructure Tools, the machinery to prepare and harvest, and the mechanical means to produce specialty crops do present challenges.
+Infrastructure Tools, the machinery to prepare and harvest, and the mechanical means to produce specialty crops do present challenges.
 The cost to raise specialty crops with the needed mechanical devices can be high.
 As technology evolves, mechanized farming will become available to producers.
 However, this mechanized method can be expensive, especially for the small to midsized grower.
 Support Increasingly, producers who are raising specialty crops are businesses.
 As such, business plans, lending opportunities, obtaining insurance for health, liability, and structures is a challenge.
 Taxes and all of those ramifications remain a challenge for specialty crop growers.
-Workforce Development At this time most specialty crops require labor-intensive harvesting methods.
-Finding workers locally is a challenge, and finding workers from outside the area, sometimes from foreign countries, is also difficult.
-Creating mentoring programs is still in its infancy.
-Creating training programs and creating beginning training manuals are obstacles for many.
+Workforce Development The labor shortage seen in rural areas for years has been worsened by recent changes in labor markets throughout our economy and society.
+Growers have needed to increase wages and often make do while they are short-handed in production, processing, agritourism, and other arenas in hopes the labor market will stabilize.
+Increased costs of inputs, fuel, equipment, and infrastructure development have impacted all sectors of our economy.
+With these supply costs associated with national and global issues, interim remedies may need to be focused on fiscal support mechanisms for Kansas growers at the state level.